Creating and managing projects

 -

 Source of Accuracy: Select the source of accuracy for the TerraFlex Local project.
-There is only one choice:
+There are two choices:

 -